-The Group has no borrowings as at 31 December 2019.
-At 31 December 2018, 100% of the Group's debt was due to mature in less than one year.
+The Group's policy is to monitor the maturity of borrowings at all times.
+At 31 December 2019, 100% (2018: 100%) of the Group's debt is due to mature in less than one year.

 Refer to the table above with the heading 21 (a) Interest Rate Risk, which reflects all contractually fixed pay-offs for settlement of financial liabilities and collection of financial assets.
 Trade payables and other financial liabilities generally originate from the financing of assets used in our ongoing operations such as investments in working capital e.g. inventories and trade receivables and investment in property, plant and equipment.
 These assets are considered in the Group's overall liquidity risk.
 To monitor existing financial assets and liabilities as well as to enable an effective controlling of future risks, the Board and management monitor the Group's expected settlement of financial assets and liabilities on an ongoing basis.